cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 Followings are the basic model of a crypto assets custodian that this document deals with.

 <!-- ![Basic Model of Crypto Assets Custodian System](./CryptoAssetCustodiansSystemModeling.svg "Basic Model of Crypto Assets Custodian System") -->
-Figure 5-1 Basic Model of Cryto Assets Custodian
+Figure 5-1 Basic Model of Crypto Assets Custodian

 - Customer Interface
 Provides screen and input functions such as login process, account management (deposit/withdrawal instruction etc.) and trade instruction for the customers(users).
 Web application, API, etc.